anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: When we seek to discover the best in others, we somehow bring out the best in ourselves.
+Quote: You need chaos in your soul to give birth to a dancing star.

-By: William Arthur Ward
+By: Friedrich Nietzsche